 Classes meet weekly from Monday to Friday, and daily classes include instruction in the functional areas of Reading, Writing, Structure (grammar), and the combined skills of Listening and Speaking.
-Levels four through six are required to take an additional course focusing on academic and assessment skills, particularly those pertaining to the Test of English as a Foreign Language (TOEFL).
+Levels four and five are required to take an additional course focusing on assessment and study skills, particularly those pertaining to the Test of English as a Foreign Language (TOEFL).
 Students in levels one through four are required to attend a regular language laboratory class four days a week to work on computer-based exercises supplementary to the general curriculum.
 Students are given access to the language laboratory classroom outside class hours to continue relevant course work.

 Admission to EIIS